rcruzper/zsh-git-plugin/README.md

 ### gcshow
 Returns the SHA-1 of a commit from a list of commits.

+### gpremotes
+Creates local branches of all remote branches.

 ## Notes
 If you want to get a zsh shell fully functional see my [dotfiles](https://github.com/rcruzper/dotfiles)